Your Medical Records

 Our guiding principle is that we hold your records in strict confidence.

-The Data Protection Act 1998 allows you to find out what information is held about you on computer and in certain manual records, including your health notes.
-This is known as “right to subject access”.
+The Data Protection Act 2018 allows you to find out what information is held about you on computer and in manual records.
+This is known as a Subject Access Request (SAR).

 Healthcare Records Manager

 You may wish to use the application form below that provides further guidance on the application process.
 The use of this application form is not mandatory.

 Is there a fee for providing access to copies of health records?